-Whether an MSF project is a response to an emergency or longer-term, provision of reproductive health care will very often be a component.
+Whether a Doctors Without Borders/Médecins Sans Frontières (MSF) project is a response to an emergency or longer-term, provision of reproductive health care will very often be a component.

 As a midwife with MSF, your experience in both complicated and normal deliveries will be essential.
 You could be involved in setting up a mother-child health department in a rural clinic, providing reproductive health care from mobile clinics, or treating patients in an urban hospital.
 Your training abilities are crucial because you may be assigned to help local midwives develop new skills.
 At the same time, you will need to learn cross-cultural issues surrounding childbirth.